saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 NAPALM in a Python script
 =========================

 NAPALM provides you with several basic functions that you can use to interact with different vendors.
-Let's look at an example where we retrieve information from a Juniper and a Cisco and use NAPALM to do the following:
+Let's look at an example where we retrieve information from a Juniper and a Cisco device.
+In the example, we will have NAPALM do the following:
 - display information that describes the device
 - display information about the BGP neighbors